 Among important historic Puerto Rican artists is José Campeche (1751-1809), who did paintings that rivaled some of the best art in Europe.
 He made paintings in a traditional European style.
 However, Francisco Oller (1833-1917) is said to have laid the foundation of native Puerto Rican painting.
 Oller studied in Spain and France.
 He returned to Puerto Rico to paint and to guide younger artists.
 Oller advised them to make art from their local experience.
 Although he worked mainly in a European style, Oller explored local subject matter.
 Oller tried unsuccessfully to create an art academy in San Juan.
-Ramón Frade (1875-1954) ) was another important Puerto Rican painter of people and landscapes.
+Ramón Frade (1875-1954)) was another important Puerto Rican painter of people and landscapes.
 Another was Miguel Pou (1880-1968).
 His style was less formal than Frade's and among his best paintings was a person of African descent, which was unusual in Puerto Rican art of his day.
 Campeche, Oller, Frade, and Pou were among the best artists of the Caribbean in their times.
 Their ideas reflected Eurocentric traditions, and much Indigenous imagery was largely absent from their work.

 El Centro de Arte Puertorriqueño, in 1950, infused Puerto Rico with Indigenous ideas.
 Lorenzo Homar developed outstanding printmaking (linoleum, woodcuts and serigraphs) at the Centro, and Antonio Martorell and Myrna Báez continued it.
 The University of Puerto Rico, Río Piedras, a large public university, offers undergraduate and graduate levels.
-The Universidad del Sagrado Corazón, Escuela de Artes Plásticas y Diseño de Puerto Rico, and the Inter American University of Puerto Rico-Metro offer undergraduate and graduate art degree programs, as well.
+The Universidad del Sagrado Corazón, La Escuela Hotelera de San Juan, and the Inter American University of Puerto Rico-Metro offer undergraduate and graduate art degree programs, as well.
 Casa Cortés in Old San Juan houses the Chocolate Cortés Collection of Caribbean artists.

 More recent Puerto Rican art explores Indigenous ideas and conditions of Puerto Rican life in the US.
 The Young Lords began as a Chicago street gang in the 1960s, battling gentrification and unfair evictions in Puerto Rican neighborhoods before joining the Black Panthers and the Rainbow Coalition.
-It expanded into a national political movement in the media, painting, photography, video, performance, or installation.
+It expanded into a national political movement in the 1970s when its center moved to New York, with branches in Philadelphia, Boston, Los Angeles, and elsewhere in California.
+Another generation of Puerto Rican artists emerged in the 1980s that explored ethnic, racial, and national identity in their work through mixed media, painting, photography, video, performance, or installation.
 The Young Lords make art and offer readings about its history and goals.
 Some Puerto Rican artists address Puerto Rico's battle for independence and the numerous obstacles facing disadvantaged Puerto Ricans on the US mainland.